Introduction to Trid

 Technology is Limited

-Trid's technology is analogous to 10th-century Earth and advances at a snail's pace, primarily because humans spend the majority of their resources either securing their borders or advancing on someone else's.
-Until the Age of History, magic was the driving force behind alchemy, engineering, mathematics, astronomy, and medicine—man, wary of all things arcane, has only recently begun to expand these fields through mundane means.
-Only the Midlanders have achieved sufficient social stability to make advances in metallurgy, remedies, and navigation, and their innovations are highly prized.
+Trid's technology is analogous to 8th-century Earth and advances at a snail's pace, primarily because humans spend the majority of their resources either securing their borders or advancing on someone else's.
+Until the Age of History, magic was the driving force behind alchemy, engineering, mathematics, astronomy, and medicine—man, wary of all things arcane, has only recently explored these fields through mundane means.
+Of those states who have achieved suffficient social stability to make such advances, the Midlands excel in metallurgy and navigation, while the Sovereignties boast advanced architecture and alchemical remedies.

 Religion is Varied